24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Open daily, 9 AM to 5 PM

-• Planning Tip: Book tickets in advance during spring and fall festivals.
-The grounds are expansive, so wear comfortable shoes and bring water.
+• Planning Tip: Buy tickets ahead of time for spring and fall festivals.
+The grounds are big, so wear comfortable shoes and bring water.

 • Map It: Dallas Arboretum Location